-The cordless Dyson vacuums are the firm's main focus now, with development of new corded Dyson vacs seemingly ceased for good.
-Some are intended to be the best cordless vacuum cleaner you can possibly by, and others are aimed at smaller niches, from cleaning your car, to letting people on a budget own a Dyson.
+If you're shopping for a new Dyson vacuum, you'll soon see that cordless isn’t the only type on offer: the company also sells excellent upright, handheld and cylinder vacuums.
+However, the cordless Dyson vacuums are very much the brand's main focus now.
+In theory, development of new corded Dyson vacs seemingly ceased for has good.
+Some are intended to be the best cordless vacuum cleaner you can possibly buy, and others are aimed at smaller niches, from cleaning your car, to letting people on a budget own a Dyson.

 In this guide, we’ll help you choose the Dyson vacuum cleaner for your space and budget – whether that's a nifty cordless Dyson to tackle the nooks and crannies of your home, a powerful cylinder model for large areas, or something even more portable for the inside of your car.
 The best vacuum cleaner for you can be found here… so long as it's a Dyson you're after.